-This Healthy Pumpkin Pie is a lightened up version of the classic fall dessert that’s sweetened with pure maple syrup.
-Creamy and homemade with a whole grain crust, it’s a sweet treat everyone will love.
+This dairy-free Pumpkin Pie is a healthy version of the classic fall dessert that’s sweetened with pure maple syrup.
+Creamy and homemade with a whole grain crust, it’s a pumpkin pie everyone will love.
 Serve with dairy-free whipped cream or ice cream.

 This healthier pumpkin pie is broken down into the pie dough and filling ingredients.
 Here’s a thorough look at each one: